 - Save it in the best job resume format: PDF.
 They’re machine-readable and look the same on any platform.
 Check the job ad to ensure they’re not off limits.

-Pro Tip: Pay attention to your resume layout.
+Pro Tip: Pay attention to your resume structure.
 Make it presentable and easy to use.
 Put your header at the top, then summary, work history, education, skills and “other” sections.

 2. Write a Paraprofessional Resume Objective or Resume Summary